 DeFi, by definition, is decentralized.
 A small group could take control of an algorithm.

-All DeFi relies on blockchain technology, which is a closed system.
+All DeFi relies on blockchain technology, including bitcoin casinos online, which are a closed system.
 It is important to get information from outside a blockchain into the blockchain; the link to the outside world is called an oracle.
 The source of the oracle’s information can be manipulated (such as my example with the illiquid exchange).
 Or, the oracle could go offline: if it does, any DeFi protocol using that oracle also goes offline and all transactions will fail.

 The current technology, which processes 15 transactions per second, cannot compete with centralized systems, such as Visa, which can process 65,000 transactions per second.
 To reduce scaling risk, a number of proposals are being made to increase the transactions per second in the Ethereum blockchain.
 (Ethereum hosts most of the existing DeFi applications.)
 These proposals, known as Ethereum 2.0, also greatly decrease transactions costs.